MichalOpoka/ecfr/cfr/title-11-Federal-Elections/chapter-I-Federal-Election-Commission/subchapter-A-General/part-111-Compliance-Procedure-52-USC-30109-30107a/subpart-A-Enforcement/section-111.4.md

 ##### § 111.4 Complaints (52 U.S.C.
 30109(a)(1)). #####

-Link to an amendment published at 89 FR 217, Jan.
-2, 2024.

-(a) Any person who believes that a violation of any statute or regulation over which the Commission has jurisdiction has occurred or is about to occur may file a complaint in writing to the General Counsel of the Federal Election Commission at the street address identified in the definition of “Commission” in § 1.2.
-If possible, three (3) copies should be submitted.
+(a) Any person who believes that a violation of any statute or regulation over which the Commission has jurisdiction has occurred or is about to occur may file a complaint in writing addressed to the General Counsel”; and remove the phrase “three (3) copies” and add in its place “three (3) copies of any complaint not filed electronically.= If possible, three (3) copies should be submitted.

 (b) A complaint shall comply with the following: